In the proud and dirty tradition of British comedy, Wallace & Gromit has some well-hidden but very deliberate double entendres.

 Both lines are topped by when Groucho introduced a musical performance by Chico: "Signor Ravelli's first selection will be "Somewhere My Love Lies Sleeping" with a male chorus.'

-Lampshaded in the film version of Harry Potter and the Goblet of Fire: when talking to Harry, Hermione says Viktor Krum doesn't talk much, as he's "more of a physical being".
+Lampshaded in Harry Potter and the Goblet of Fire: when talking to Harry, Hermione says Viktor Krum doesn't talk much, as he's "more of a physical being".
 There is a pause, and she laughs, saying that she didn't mean it that way.

 "So, did you and Ginny do it?" note Hide the Half-Blood Prince's book, that is.